Kz1232/Expense_tracker/README.md

 <h1>Expense Tracker </h1>

 To use this app simply follow the below steps :

+1. Clone the repo or download in zip file

-create a python environment:
+2. create a python environment inside the downloaded or cloned directory:
 ```
 py -m venv env
 ```

-Clone the repo or download in zip file

-Install the requirements.txt using following command:
+3. Install the requirements.txt using following command:
 ```
 pip install -r requirements.txt
 ```

-Migrate the required tables using given commands:
+4. Migrate the required tables using given commands:
 ```
 py manage.py migrate
 ```

-Run the site:
+5. Run the site:
 ```
 py manage.py runserver
 ```